 The publications section is a great place to prove you know what you’re talking about.
 This is particularly important in knowledge-based industries.
 You can list any papers, articles, academic projects, awards, films, or other projects you’ve worked on in the past.

-Your LinkedIn profile, when written from the perspective of what your ideal target prospects are looking for, will work for you for years as a core part of a highly successful LinkedIn strategy.
+A LinkedIn profile written from the perspective of what your ideal target prospects need works well as part of a successful LinkedIn strategy.